ucsb-cs148-s21/1pm-t2-food-bank/team/sprint01/lec04.md

 - Liuhao is the permanent scribe.
 - Jerry takes charge of the user story.
 - Everyone'd finish the deployment stuff by Thu 8PM section.
-- Kaiwen'd probly be charge of the deployment.
+- Kaiwen'd probly be in charge of the deployment.